zqfang/GSEApy/README.rst

     gseapy.replot(indir='./Gsea.reports', outdir='test')

-2. If you prefer to use Dataframe, dict, list in interactive python console, you could do this
+2. If you prefer to use Dataframe, dict, list in interactive python console, you could do this.

+see detail here: `Example <http://pythonhosted.org/gseapy/gseapy_example.html>`_

 .. code:: python